MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/08/devtools-128.md

 <!-- Subtitle: Use the "Enable CSS selector stats" setting instead of the "Enable advanced paint instrumentation (slow)" to capture CSS selector statistics for Recalculate Style events -->

-In the **Performance** tool, we've removed the duplicate **Selector Stats** label that appears in `Recalculate Style` event details.
+In the **Performance** tool, the duplicate **Selector Stats** label has been removed from the `Recalculate Style` event details.
 Selector stats can be enabled by using the dedicated setting for it.

 Also, the **Enable advanced rendering instrumentation (slow)** setting has been renamed back to **Enable advanced paint instrumentation (slow)**.
-Previously this setting was used for both paint instrumentation and selector stats.
-We updated the setting label since there's a dedicated setting for selector stats now.
+Previously, this setting was used for both paint instrumentation and selector stats.
+This setting label has been updated because there's now a dedicated setting for selector stats.

 Before: